CULTURE CAMPS & OTHER GREAT EVENTS

 Green Lake , WI

-Midwest I-child/Namaste’ is a volunteer group of adoptive parents and adoptees.
-They host an annual winter gathering at various locations in Illinois and Wisconsin and a summer camp in Green Lake, Wisconsin each year for families that have adopted from India and other countries who have an interest in exposing their kids to their birth country’s culture and meeting and socializing with other families that have adopted or are in the adoption process.
-Our summer camp is in its 12th year and the winter gathering has been held for 20+ years.
+Midwest I-child hosts an annual summer camp in Green Lake, Wisconsin each year for families that have adopted from India and other countries who have an interest in exposing their kids to their birth country’s culture and meeting and socializing with other families that have adopted or are in the adoption process.
 Visit their website for more information for regarding their camp, and other events.

 Korean Heritage Camp